OpenDSA/OpenDSA/RST/en/Glossary.rst

       In algorithm analysis, the :term:`problem instance` from among all problem instances for a given input size :math:`n` that has the greatest cost.
-Note that the worst case is **not** when :math:`n` is big, since we are referring to the wost from a class of inputs (i.e, those inputs of size :math:`n`).
+Note that the worst case is **not** when :math:`n` is big, since we are referring to the wrost from a class of inputs (i.e, we want the worst of those inputs of size :math:`n`).

    worst fit
       In a :term:`memory manager`, worst fit is a :term:`heuristic`